 Tags: Art for kids, Balance, Concentration, Confidence, Early learning, Eye-hand coordination, Focus, Hands-on learning, Innate development, Montessori at Home, Painting with toddlers, The Prepared Nest, Toddler activity, Toddler art, Toddler art activity

 “Play gives children a chance to practice what they are learning.”
 Fred Rogers Outdoor play time is an important part of our day.
-Here in the South Carolina Lowcountry, the weather in April typically means we spend more of our day outside playing and learning; and there is no better classroom for children than what
+Here in the South Carolina Lowcountry, the weather in April typically means we spend more of our day outside playing and learning.
+Lucky for us, there is no better classroom for children

 This past spring, I was contacted by Baan Dek Montessori school in Sioux Falls, South Dakota and invited to participate in their Spotlight Series (link below in green font).
 Surprisingly, I first discovered Baan Dek’s logo on a creative branding site called Fuzzco (a local Charleston, SC creative studio).
 I was intrigued and soon began